 Can Fish Be Farmed Sustainably?

-Since our oceans are increasingly depleted, and human appetite for fish has been on the rise, the question naturally emerges: Is there a way that fish can be farmed safely and sustainably?
+Since our oceans are increasingly depleted and human appetite for fish has been on the rise, the question naturally emerges: Can fish be farmed safely and sustainably?

 With farm-raised fish production outpacing that of wild-caught fish and of global beef, the good news is that a rapidly growing conversation around sustainability in this industry has surfaced.
 The goal of more sustainable fish farms is to raise healthy fish that don’t damage local ecosystems.
 More sustainable farms steer clear of additives, chemicals, hormones, and antibiotics, and for fish like Tilapia, they use fish feed that is mostly or entirely vegetarian.

-More sustainable fish farms are vigilant about monitoring the quality of the water and insuring that they don’t produce levels of pollution that harm local ecosystems or native wild fish.
+More sustainable fish farms are vigilant about monitoring the quality of the water and ensuring that they don’t produce levels of pollution that harm local ecosystems or native wild fish.
 Some are in the deep open ocean, where the water is more pristine, and currents are strong and steady enough to continually flush the farms of fish waste and pests such as sea lice.
-Others are placed in zero-waste closed loop systems based on land.
+Others are placed in zero-waste closed-loop systems based on land.

 The Global Aquaculture Alliance developed the voluntary Best Aquaculture Practices Certification.
 The standards address environmental and social responsibility, animal welfare, food safety and traceability.